nhsconnect/CareConnectAPI/restfulapis_clinical_procedure.md

 Provider systems SHOULD implement the following search parameters:

-Provider systems SHOULD implement the following search parameters:

 | Name | Type | Description | Recommended |
 | `patient` | `reference` | The identity of a patient to list observations for | Y |
 | `date` | `date` | Obtained date/time.
 If the obtained element is a period, a date that falls in the period | Y |